Skip to content

 Surrender Yes Yes Yes Yes Yes

-Audit Yes No No No No
+Audit Yes No Yes No No

 Reasons for not supporting a feature are the following.